-In this course, we'll dive deep into character and situation, focusing on how to craft convincing plot twists.
-You will learn how to use a story chart to flesh out scenes, characters, and subplots.
-Learn how to use narrative craft to keep readers turning pages, and discover how chapters fit into the bigger picture.
-Understand the secrets of pacing, pattering, and suspense.
+In this course, you will learn how to write compelling scenes, how to craft a compelling subplot, and how to use a story chart.
+Learn techniques to keep readers turning pages, and discover how chapters fit into the bigger picture.
+Understand the secrets of pacing and suspense.

 You'll get weekly video lectures, written lessons, and assignments to help you put what you've learned into action.

 HOW IS THIS COURSE DIFFERENT from other online courses in novel writing?

 In PLOTTING THE NOVEL: How to Plot a Novel That Sells, we focus on the nuts and bolts of novel plot.
 You'll walk away with solid, practical information on how to create your story arc, how to write your first chapter, how (and when) to introduce plot twists, how to construct a subplot, and where exactly the climax fits into the novel.